bitnami/charts/bitnami/postgresql-ha/README.md

 ### To 9.0.0

-This chart major version updates the PostgreSQL image's version to the latest major, `v14`, as well as standarizes the templates and values.
-These changes can be sumarised in the following:
+This chart major version updates the PostgreSQL image's version to the latest major, `v14`, as well as standardizes the templates and values.
+These changes can be summarised in the following:

 - Image parameters that used `imageNameImage` are now under `imageName.image`
 - `containerPort` parameters are now found by `containerPorts.xxxx`